Underage DUI, 0.18% BAC, 5-Car Collision, Torrance, AB541

 Our client’s air bag deployed.
 The sound of the impact caused several dozen people to come out to the street to check on what happened.
 One bystander said the sound of the impact sounded like a plane had crashed.

 Our client had passed out just before he appeared to lose control.
-He was luckily not injured in to crash and got out of his car to survey the damage.
+He was luckily not injured in the crash and got out of his car to survey the damage.

 The Gardena Police Department arrived at the scene quickly and asked him what happened.
 According to the police report, our client was unable to form answers to the simplest questions and smelled of alcohol and marijuana.